 #3 It is the biggest city on the Mediterranean

-Barcelona covers an area of 101.4 sq km and has a population of 5.515 million (2018), which makes it the largest city on the Mediterranean Sea and second largest in Spain, after Madrid.
+Barcelona covers an area of 101.4 sq km and has a population of 5.515 million (2018).
+This makes it the largest city on the Mediterranean Sea and second largest in Spain, after Madrid.

 #4 It is the biggest and busiest cruise port in Europe